How to Keep Your Immune System in Top Shape

 On the other hand, Prebiotics pass through the digestive system undigested and nourish good bacteria in the gut.
 Even better, eating fiber-rich foods can be a great deal.
-According to various studies, fiber act as a prebiotics.
-They include leeks, onions, asparagus, Jerusalem artichokes, beans, chickpeas, lentils along fiber supplements.
+According to various studies, fiber act as a prebiotic.
+They include leeks, onions, asparagus, Jerusalem artichokes, beans, chickpeas, and lentils along with fiber supplements.

 Boost Your Vitamin C

 While many studies are linking a substantial vitamin C intake and a drop in cold-like symptoms for hundreds of years, there is no doubt that vitamin C can be useful to your health.
 Eating foods rich in this type of vitamin can be incredible.
 Ideally, foods rich in vitamin C include tomatoes, red capsicums, oranges, kiwifruit, berries, and broccoli.
 Mostly, they are rich in antioxidants that have positive nutritional benefits.

 According to dietetic recommendations, the most acceptable daily intake of vitamin C is 40 milligrams.
 However, you can safely double this, with a daily serving of vitamin C recipes, especially when recovering from an infection.

 Dehydration is a common experience that occurs during the cold season.
 Have you ever wondered why lips often dry during winter?
 But then, this is a cold season when most people drink less water than they do in winter.
 Essentially, water is an essential element of the body that we need to drink frequently.